echemdb/autotag-metadata/doc/index.md

 ===================================

 Autotag-metadata allows automatic creation of metadata files upon file creation.
 The input metadata file can be added in a simple GUI or from template YAML files.
 The program was originally developed to create metadata files for experimental data acquired in a laboratory.
-However, it can in principle be used in any process where files are generated in the file system.
+However, it can be used in any process where files are generated in the file system and the attachment of additional metadata is desired.

 Input and output metadata files are currently in YAML, which can easily be converted in any other kinds of formats such as JSON, XML, ...